yracine/device-type.myautomatic/README.md

 def getSmartThingsPrivateKey() { "6Qg0niXeQDSk-dkfU475og" }

-<b>f) Using the ST IDE, save and Publish the MyAutomaticServiceMgr smartapp with your credentials.</b>
+<b>f) Using the ST IDE, save and publish the MyAutomaticServiceMgr smartapp with your credentials.</b>